bruprai/boxtout/docs/001-overview.md

 The reason I chose a Food delivery app is because:

 1. We just delivered a rebuild of the 2 out of 3 user facing applications for a client of ours that manages a food delivery product and service.
-This gave me insights into how we can rebuild a more efficient and cost effective one using some of the tools available to a single full stack dev like myself or a small team, like the one we have.
+This gave me insights into how we can rebuild a more efficient and cost-effective one using some of the tools available to a single full stack dev like myself or a small team, like the one we have.

 2. It ensures that you actually see how important it is to understand higher level architectural planning to deliver a product, not just a single mobile app, a full product.